Malcolm St Clair (politician): Later life

 St Clair served in the Territorial Army as a Major in the Royal Gloucestershire Hussars, and as Lieutenant-Colonel from 1967 to 1969.
 He was High Sheriff of Gloucestershire in 1972.

 He died on 1 February 2004, aged 76.

 Personal life

 In June 1955, St Clair married Rosalie Alice, daughter of Wing-Commander C.L.
 Hargreaves and granddaughter of Alice Liddell.
 He lived at Upton House, Tetbury, Gloucestershire, and 28 Chesham Place, London.
 He was a member of the Cavalry Club.
+He never became Lord Sinclair, the title of Master transferring from him to the then Lord's first son on his birth in 1968.